-- Open Task Manager and close any orphaned processes you may have spun up -or- restart your machine to make sure everything is cleaned out.
+- Open Task Manager and close any orphaned processes you may have spun up -or- restart your machine to ensure everything is cleaned out.

 - Ensure that all the projects are set to a debug configuration.
-This is probably what you want, and will fix the could not copy error permanently.
-If this is not what you want, then leave it, but now at least you’re aware of the cause.
+This is probably what you want, and it will fix the could not copy error permanently.
+If this is not what you want, leave it, but now you’re aware of the cause.